Aishwarya8768/Aishwarya_Portfolio/README.md

 # Aishwarya_Portfolio

-The project listed below is my personal project for practice.
+The project listed below are my personal project which i have done for my practice.

 #Project 1: Hotel Revenue Management.